 - Compare Carriers & Data Plans

-With pre-orders live and the Galaxy S21 release date getting close, those of you that are interested in Samsung’s new flagships should start preparing for their arrival.
+With pre-orders live and the Galaxy S21 release date just days away, those of you that are interested in Samsung’s new flagships should start preparing for their arrival.

 If you’re already committed to buying a Galaxy S21 or simply interested in buying one, there are some steps you should take before January 29th.